-For this reason, understanding developing technologies is important.
+For this reason, it’s important to take a peek behind the curtain every once in a while and try to understand the topics being discussed or what’s happening in the industry.
 Whether you’re a business owner, a tech enthusiast or just curious, staying informed about what’s here and what’s coming can be an advantage.

 With that in mind, here are five technology trends and topics to keep an eye on in 2020.

 Blockchain is a digital ledger, a series of records that store data in chronological order units called “blocks” in a sequence or “chain”.
 Furthermore, once that data is stored it cannot be changed or altered.
 Information can be added but not changed.
 That is because any changes to a block would alter its connection to the previous one in the chain.
 This is due to the way block chain encrypts data.
 The information in a block becomes a sequence of symbols called hashes and every input creates a unique hash output.
 In blockchain, even changing the case of the first letter in a sentence alters the output.

 The inability to change information is what makes it so secure and appealing to a variety of industries.
 As a result, companies like Samsung, Microsoft, Amazon and IBM are have already begun investing in block chain technology.
 So much so that blockchain-related jobs are the second fastest growing category of jobs according to Techcrunch.

 Cybersecurity risks are a problem for every organization in every industry.
 In order to remain competitive and accomplish their business initiatives, business owners and leaders have had to modernize their IT infrastructure.
 However, the digitization of things has increased the risks of cyber threats.

 For evidence of that you just have to look at the most recent cyber-attack on a local government or institution.
 Schools, police stations and even hospitals have all fallen victim to a cyberattack that freezes their systems and extorts them for money.
 Not to mention the all of the private organizations that are attacked regularly and don’t make the news.